 2 min read

-Dressed in Halloween costumes, students at Sunflower Fields Preschool prepare for a pumpkin hunt Friday during an activity at Family Forest Fridays in Richmond.
+Dressed in Halloween costumes, students at Sunflower Fields Preschool prepare for a pumpkin hunt during Family Forest Fridays in Richmond.
 Family Forest Friday’s are a way for all members of the community to participate in the school’s programs, engage with their resources and connect with one another in nature.
 (Anna Chadwick/Staff Photographer)

 Students at Sunflower Fields Preschool, a Reggio Emilia-inspired early childhood education center in Richmond, paint pumpkins during a Forest Family Friday.
 (Anna Chadwick/Staff Photographer)

-Students at Sunflower Fields Preschool, a Reggio Emilia-inspired early childhood education center in Richmond, mix a Halloween potion at a sensory table during a Family Forest Friday.
-Every Friday, children and caregivers experience nature, community and creativity together.
+Students at Sunflower Fields Preschool in Richmond mix a Halloween potion at a sensory table during a Family Forest Friday.
+Every Friday, children and caregivers focus on nature, community and creativity.
 (Anna Chadwick/Staff Photographer)

-RBethel, a students at Sunflower Fields Preschool picks up a pumpkin during a Family Forest Friday pumpkin hunt activity Friday in Richmond.
+Bethel, a student at Sunflower Fields Preschool, picks up a pumpkin during a Family Forest Friday pumpkin hunt activity in Richmond.
 Every Friday, children and caregivers experience nature, community and creativity together.
-The program is designed for children ages 2 to 6 and homeschooling families with students in kindergarten through fourth grade.
-The fourth Friday of each month are free for families to participate in.
+The program is designed for children ages 2 to 6 years old and homeschooling families with students in kindergarten through fourth grade.
 (Anna Chadwick/Staff Photographer)

 Bethel, left, and Jovie share a pumpkin they found during a pumpkin hunt Friday at Sunflower Fields Preschool, a Reggio Emilia-inspired early childhood education center in Richmond that offers multi-day enrollment options for children ages 2 to 6.
 (Anna Chadwick/Staff Photographer)